aws/aws-sdk-pandas/docs/source/install.rst

 - Use new and isolated Virtual Environments for each project (`venv <https://docs.python.org/3/library/venv.html>`_).
 - On Notebooks, always restart your kernel after installations.

-.. note:: If you want to use ``awswrangler`` to connect to Microsoft SQL Server, some additional configuration is needed.
+.. note:: If you want to use ``awswrangler`` to connect to Microsoft SQL Server or Oracle, some additional configuration is needed.
 Please have a look at the corresponding section below.

 PyPI (pip)
 ----------